top of page

 Spring Bay Mill

 Aerial image of the Hard Stand area.
 Mounds of excess soil and left over woodchip compost.
 An estimated 3000 cubic metres of what was waste organic leftovers, was reused to form absorbent mounds that soak up excess rainwater and reduce rain water flow, off the impermeable hard flat, that once carried the logs from the Mill.
+Left over water flows into settling ponds at the rear.

 DJI_0064_edited.jpg